CodePlexaMania/CS362-004-U2017/projects/schona/README.md

-My Name is Andy Schon
+This is my assignment-1 submission!